Raptor007/X-Wing-Revival/README.txt

 == VERSION HISTORY ==

+Alpha 0.3 (2023-11-07):
+ * Now includes ELF64 binary for Linux.
+ * Updated to SDL2 on Windows/Linux.
+This fixes some joystick device mappings.
+ * Improved netcode fixes shot sync and reduces ship rubber-banding when stopping.
+ * Added new race game modes: Team Kessel Run and FFA Kessel Run.
+ * Added new playable Imperial ship: Assault Gunboat.
+ * Improved gameplay with respawn disabled.
+Round ends when the last player dies.
+ * AI ships work harder to complete main objectives, especially without respawn.
+ * Expanded AI skill levels: Bantha Fodder, Rookie, Veteran, Ace, Jedi, and Sith.
+ * Subsystems on Star Destroyer can now be targeted and locked on at close range.
+ * Y-Wings and B-Wings now have working ion cannons to take down shields quickly.
+ * All ship turrets animate movement.
+YT-1300 turrets reworked with firing modes.
+ * Improved explosions, shots, and dynamic lights.
+Effects quality now adjustable.
+ * Reduced z-fighting flicker and improved performance by culling model backfaces.
+ * Improved TIE cockpit visibility and moved VR viewport into correct head position.
+ * Added VR tweaks to prefs, including new "vr_sway" (default off to reduce nausea).
+ * Reworked sounds: damage received, enemy lock, missile launch, and rebel turrets.
+ * More variety in asteroid size and health.
+Improved scatter and reduced count.
+ * Target Incoming Warhead now always targets the most recently launched.
+ * Joystick hat now defaults to Glance views, similar to controller thumbstick look.
+ * Increased spacing between cruiser arrival points to reduce friendly collisions.
+ * If the rebels do not destroy the Death Star in time, it fires its superlaser.
+ * Fixed auto-assign moving you to the winning team if you died after your flagship.
+ * Fixed flyby sounds playing too frequently when closely following another ship.
+ * Fixed position of Customize Fleet menu in VR.
+ * Added pause button for single-player games.

 Alpha 0.2 (2023-05-04):
  * AI ships now dodge obstacles, avoid friendly fire, and have selectable skill level.